Information

 • remove barriers that will affect the service – this might include working with policy professionals to understand legislation

-• work with other organisations – understand where you fit together as part of a user journey and if any users needs are common to other services
+• work with other organisations – understand where you fit together as part of a user journey and if any of the needs of your users are common to other services

 Design and deliver a joined up experience